fbpx

 • Sunflower

-These protein-rich plants can be easily grown outdoors in containers, either on a terrace or balcony.
+These plant proteins can be easily grown outdoors in containers, either on a terrace or balcony.
 Keep in mind that larger vegetable crops, such as corn and sunflower, grow better and produce higher yields if grown directly in the ground with a fair amount of compost.

 During the winter in northern parts of North America and Europe, it is imperative to grow these edible plants indoors, ideally under artificial lighting.
 Seeds can simply be placed in pots or a plastic tray filled with moist potting soil.
 The seeds are then covered with some substrate and a translucent dome can be placed on the pots or tray to maintain maximum moisture.